fireproofsocks/dotenvy/docs/dotenv-file-format.md

 ## Variable Names

-For the sake of portability (and sanity), environment variable names must consist solely of letters, digits, and the &gt;underscore&lt; ( `_` ) and must not begin with a digit.
+For the sake of portability (and sanity), environment variable names must consist solely of letters, digits, and the underscore ( `_` ) and must not begin with a digit.
 In regex-speak:

     [a-zA-Z_]+[a-zA-Z0-9_]*

 ### Example variable names

-    DATABASE_URL
+    DATABASE_URL  # ok
-    foobar
+    foobar        # ok
     NO-WORK       # <-- invalid !!!
     ÜBER          # <-- invalid !!!
     2MUCH         # <-- invalid !!!

 ## Values

-Values are what's to the right of the equals sign.
+Values are what lie to the right of the equals sign.
 They may be quoted.
 Using single quotes will prevent variables from being interpolated.

     SIMPLE=xyz123